 - one 4 credit course chosen from PSY-746 Psychoanalytic Theory/Therapy , PSY-747 Cognitive-Behavioral Theory/Therapy , or PSY-748 Humanistic and Existential Theory/Therapy

 - accrue and log 150 clock hours of residency

-- attend a minimum of 5 cluster meetings or days
+- attend a minimum of 5 days of professional development seminars

 - attend one National Session (Summer or Winter)